mazzy89/example-voting-app/README.md

 Download [Terraform](https://www.terraform.io/) and [Helm](https://github.com/helm/helm) version 3.

-It is required to have a [DigitalOcean](https://www.digitalocean.com/) account.
+It is required to have a [DigitalOcean](https://www.digitalocean.com/) account and a CloudFlare account with an existing managed domain.

 Walkthrough
 -----------

 In regards of the assigment, DigitalOcean has been chosen as cloud provider for its simplicity and fast deployment.
-It will provide primitives for compute, network and storage required to run the service components.
+It will provide primitives for compute, network and storage required to run all the service components and meet the specified requirements.

 Components
 ----------